acend/kubernetes-basics-training/content/en/docs/10.0/sidecar.md

 ...
 ```

-Your Pod does now have two running container.
+Your Pod does now have two running containers.
 Verify this with:

 ```bash
 kubectl get pod --namespace <namespace>